-The bill would also provide that a charitable organization is exempt from paying highway use tax when a transfer of title is the result of a transfer of a motor vehicle to the organization and the vehicle was donated solely for purposes of resale by the organization.
+Section 5 of this act also provides that a charitable organization is exempt from paying highway use tax when a transfer of title is the result of a transfer of a motor vehicle to the organization and the vehicle was donated solely for purposes of resale by the organization.

-EFFECTIVE DATE: The act would be effective when it becomes law.
+EFFECTIVE DATE: The act became effective June 22, 2018.